eighty20results/e20r-sequences/README.txt

 = 1.0 =
 * Set version number
 * Feature: Widget containing excerpt from most recently available post in a sequence (by user ID)

+= 2.0 =
+* Major refactor of plugin.
+Moved anything sequence specific into the PMProSequence class.
+* Feature: